 It has called into question section 2709 of the USA Patriot Act, which allows the Federal Bureau of Investigation to issue so-called national security letters, which in the case of libraries secretly demands that they turn over patrons’ library records.

 The ALA and the Freedom to Read Foundation filed amicus briefs in Doe v.
-Gonzalez (2005), involving a challenge to a national security letter issued to Connecticut librarians.
+Gonzales (2005), involving a challenge to a national security letter issued to Connecticut librarians.